rRubedog/EDM-Hardcore-Genres/artist-pages/Update-Log-Tutorial/README.md

 ```
 - The last number is the number of files.
 - The second to last number is the number of folders.
-- The second number is the number of smaller updates.
+- The second number is the number of small updates/bug fixes.
 - The first number is the number of current "full" releases.
 ```